Skip to main content

 3.1.
 Profile Name

-A JSContact profile MUST have a unique name.
-The name MUST only
+A JSContact profile has a unique name.
+The name MUST only contain

-separated by a hyphen.
-Formally, it MUST be a valid "profile-name"
+size.
+Formally, it MUST be a valid "profile-name" defined in

 3.2.
 Profile Version